Slack-Partner-Engineering/Incident-Management-Functions/README.md

 Make sure to repeat that process for the rest of the variables.

 🎉 Awesome!
 You are one step away from running your app! 🎉

-The last step will be to create a trigger.

 ## Step 5.
 Create the Triggers